Tim Wilson (Australian politician): Fence signs controversy

-Post-parliamentary career
+Between terms (2022–2025)

-In April 2023, Wilson stepped up to lay a wreath during an Anzac Day service in Beaumaris reserved for current Goldstein MP Daniel alongside a volunteer who had agreed to represent her.
+In April 2023, Wilson stepped up to lay a wreath during an Anzac Day service in Beaumaris reserved for then Goldstein MP Daniel alongside a volunteer who had agreed to represent her.
 The volunteer was later filmed criticising Wilson for his actions calling them inappropriate.
 Daniel's office stated that a volunteer was sent to lay the wreath on her behalf and asked that community representatives be respected.
 Wilson defended his actions, saying he was asked to do so by an RSL staff member because Daniel was not in attendance.

+2025 election
-In March 2024, Wilson won the Liberal Party's preselection for the seat of Goldstein in the 2025 election.

-He went on to defeat incumbent Zoe Daniel (following a partial AEC recount), who had defeated him in 2022.
+In March 2024, Wilson won the Liberal Party preselection for the seat of Goldstein for the 2025 election.
+He went on to defeat Daniel, following a partial AEC recount.
 He gained a swing of 3.85%.

+Opposition (2025–present)

+Shadow minister

+Following Sussan Ley's election to leader of the Liberal Party, Wilson was appointed to the shadow ministry, holding the portfolios of shadow minister for industrial relations and employement, and shadow minister for small business.
+Ley's shadow ministry was revealed on 28 May 2025.

+Following Ley's resignation, under the Taylor shadow ministry, Wilson was appointed as shadow treasurer.